restpose/restpose-py/docs/overview.rst

-A query can also be created which is bound to neither a document type nor a collection; before such a query can be performed it must be given a target (which can be done by combining it with a query which is already associated with a target, or by explicitly setting a target).
+A query can also be created which is bound to neither a document type nor a collection; before such a query can be performed it must be given a target (which can be done by combining it with a query which is already associated with a target, or by explicitly setting a target using the :meth:`set_target
+<restpose.query.Searchable.set_target>` method.).

 .. doctest::